Hidden Stashes: How Teen’s Hide Substances from Parents

 In Plain Sight: Disguising Drugs as Ordinary Objects

 Concealing drugs in plain sight is arguably the most cunning method to conceal drugs.
-By disguising drugs as everyday items like:
+By disguising drugs as everyday items, teens may hide drugs in candy wrappers, snack bags, gum packages, cough medicine bottles, or shaving cream bottles.

 The sole purpose of stash cans and containers is drug concealment.
-These containers, often disguised as soda cans, shaving cream, or canned foods, have false bottoms to stash drugs.
+These containers are often designed to look like around the house items such as soda cans, shaving cream, or canned foods.
+They have false bottoms to stash drugs and usually conceal the smell of drugs such as marijuana.

-Teens can easily access these stash cans as they are readily available from major retailers or online distributors.
+Teens can easily access these stash cans as they are readily available from local smoke shops, retailers or online distributors.

 Clothing and Accessories with Secret Pockets

-Drug concealment is taken a step further with discreet drug paraphernalia.
+Drug concealment is taken a step further with drug paraphernalia that one may not think is paraphernalia.
+These items are designed to resemble everyday items so that they are harder to detect.
 Some examples include:

 • Straws, hollow pens, rolled-up paper, or bills for snorting cocaine